Clinical analysis of NGS data

 Familiarity with Next Generation Sequencing, and especially DNA analysis pipelines.
 An knowledge about clinical environments is an advantage.

-Secure computational environments
+Secure compute environments